Sindyanna of Galilee – creating change from the ground up

 NECC has been operating health services in the Gaza strip since 1952 and currently runs three primary health care clinics in Shijaia, Darraj and Kherbet al Adas neighborhoods supporting a population of more than 160,000 people.
 Find out more about our involvement in these projects in the latest Newsletter.

-Below is a list of our partners:
+Below is a list of The Church of Scotland partners:

 Episcopal Diocese of Jerusalem and HL